Thursday, July 30, 2009

 Shepparton's Slain Cop Damian Eyre Remembered

-About 500 police officers march in Melbourne on Monday to remember those killed on duty.
 Next month marks the 20th anniversary of the Walsh Street Killings, which claimed the lives of Constables Damian Eyre and Steven Tynan.

 The two officers were shot dead in South Yarra when they responded to reports of an abandoned car.